Monotonicity of entropy for real quadratic rational maps: A monotonicity result

 It has to be mentioned that for each critically periodic relation $f^{\circ n}(c_1)=c_1$ the critical point $c_1$ is stable, and hence the bones can be separated by open neighborhoods.
 Nonetheless, there is a possibility of a sequence of bone-loops accumulating to a complicated fractal object; the possibility that the preceding conjecture rules out.\\

 For cubic polynomials, the connected bone conjecture on the non-existence of bone-loops was settled in the thesis \cite{MR2695156}.
 The proof of monotonicity in \cite{MR1736945} invokes this result while the earlier version \cite{MR1351522} relies on the stronger \textit{density of hyperbolicity conjecture} along with a kneading theory explanation for why there is no PCF cubic on a bone-loop.
-Now that the density of hyperbolicity for real maps has been established in the utmost generality \cite[Theorem 2]{MR2342693}, it is suggestive to pose a parallel conjecture for real PCF quadratic rational maps. \begin{namedthm}{All PCF's on Bone-Arcs Conjecture}[] Every PCF unimodal map lies on a bone-arc. \end{namedthm}
+Now that the density of hyperbolicity for real maps has been established in the utmost generality \cite[Theorem 2]{MR2342693}, it is suggestive to pose a parallel conjecture for real PCF quadratic rational maps.

+\begin{remark} Below, we shall need the density of hyperbolicity for real quadratic rational maps with real critical points.
+This follows from the arguments used in the proof of density of hyperbolicity for real polynomials by Kozlovski, Shen and van Strien in \cite{MR2335796}.
+In that paper, the density for real polynomials is deduced from the \textit{rigidity}.
+The argument is based on a result of Shen \cite{MR1992673} that implies a real rational map with real non-degenerate critical points supports no \textit{invariant line filed} on its Julia set.
+The argument from \cite[\S 2]{MR2335796} carries over and implies the density of hyperbolicity for real quadratic rational maps provided that \textit{quasi-symmetric rigidity} holds for these maps.
+But quasi-symmetric rigidity is recently established in a very general setting by Clark and van Strien \cite{2018arXiv180509284C}. \end{remark}

+\begin{namedthm}{All PCF's on Bone-Arcs Conjecture}[] Every PCF unimodal map lies on a bone-arc. \end{namedthm}

 Next, we discuss how these conjectures are related to each other. \begin{proposition} The following implications hold:

 \end{proposition} \begin{proof} If there is no bone-loop then, by the discussion after Conjecture \ref{no bone-loop}, over the unimodal region the kneading coordinate of the relevant critical point and hence the real entropy can vary only when one crosses the bone-arcs which are simple curves connecting the boundary lines $\sigma_1=2$, $\sigma_1=-6$ of the region; cf. Figure \ref{fig:bone}.
 Consequently, each isentrope $h_\Bbb{R}=h_0$ in the unimodal region deformation retracts to its intersection with the polynomial line which is connected due to the monotonicity of the entropy of real quadratic polynomials \cite{MR970571}.
 The weaker claim of Conjecture \ref{weak no bone-loop} implies Conjecture \ref{monotonicity 2} too: If there are bone-loops, the function $h_\Bbb{R}$ would still be monotonic on the complement of their interiors in the unimodal region because, by a simple planar topology argument, given a compact connected subset $A$ of the plane (say the closure of a connected component of the complement of the unimodal region with respect to bone-arcs) and countably many Jordan curves $C_1,C_2,\dots$ (e.g. bone-loops) whose interior regions $D_i$'s are contained in ${\rm{int}}(A)$, the compact subset $A-\bigcup_iD_i$ must be connected as well.
 Consequently, the failure of monotonicity can only be caused by having an entropy value realized inside a bone-loop but not on it.
 Inside a bone-loop, the entropy can vary only upon hitting other bones there which are necessarily smaller bone-loops enclosed by the original one.
 So if there is no infinite nested sequence of bone-loops, the entropy should be constant inside each bone-loop by a simple continuity argument; hence Conjecture \ref{monotonicity 2}.\\